$\varphi_0$-Josephson junction in twisted bilayer graphene induced by a valley-polarized state: Analytical calculations of the current-phase relation using the scattering matrix method

 \section{Analytical calculations of the current-phase relation using the scattering matrix method}

 In the main text, we have used scattering matrix method to show that the studied MATBG Josephson junction is a $\varphi_0$-JJ and find that the valley polarization and warping effects are crucial in giving rise to the observed $\varphi_0$-JJ.
-As supplementary information, we present the corresponding details in this section.
+We present the corresponding details in this Appendix section.